zoonfafer/vim-mythryl/README.rst

         - `If statements`_
         - `?? ::`_
         - Commenting_
-* Support "scripting" mode for Mythryl, which also highlights the "scripting globals", and is switched on when the shebang line is detected. (should be easy)
 * **(deprecated)** Create indent file for ``make6``.
 * Support the remaining syntax classes.
 * Keep the syntax files clean and readable.